Policies & Procedures

 COMMUNICATION

 Communication between parents, teachers, and the school is extremely important.
-Pick-up time will be the parents’ touch point with teachers each day.
+Pick-up time will be parents’ touch point with teachers each day.
 At this time, short conversations can take place, or conferences requested for more lengthy discussion.
 Please use the messaging feature of Band or call the director for communication at other times of the day.
 If you have questions, concerns, or any problems, please request a conference to discuss them with your classroom teacher and/or the Director.

-Parents should always have their Band App notifications turned on so that they will be informed in case of emergency closures and pick-up time/procedure changes.
+Parents should always have their Band App notifications turned on so that they will be informed in case of emergency closures and pick up time/procedure changes.

 It is incumbent upon the parents to take advantage of the following ways to stay informed: